MichaelPate/ESP8266-Traffic-Monitor/ESP8266 Traffic Monitor.md

 This code will connect the ESP to a wifi network and give you its IP address.
-Replace ssid and password with the correct credentials for the network
+Replace ssid and password with the correct credentials for the network.
+See code files in repository.

 ```
 #include <ESP8266WiFi.h>        // Include the Wi-Fi library